oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 Drawing Nikita Sergeevič Chruščev, John Fitzgerald Kennedy.
 Metz, Lex|
 |<img src="https://search.iisg.amsterdam/Cover/Show?author=Metz%2C+Lex&callnumber=BG+PM2%2F15-139&size=small&title=Drawing+Nikita+Sergeevi%C4%8D+Chru%C5%A1%C4%8Dev%2C+John+Fitzgerald+Kennedy&oclc=982970835&pid=30051003025415&publication=pictoright" width="50%"> <br>
 Voorjaar 1950 : "De vijf vlyghen".
 Doeve, Eppo|

-# General Research
-My original artefact was a 'Kienspel' (Dutch for a boardgame, similar to Bingo), from the International Organisation of Good Templars, whose international body is known as Movendi International, is a fraternal organization which is part of the temperance movement, promoting abstinence from alcohol and other drugs.
-While I was getting more information on the IOGT I found out that they used this boardgame to gain extra cash income for their organisation and also used as an tool to gather and force their followers to meet more often, since it is a gambling game, people are more likely to come more often to play.
-While I was looking at the history of games I found interesting articles about how a lot of governments use games as propaganda and as a tool for recruitment.
-I figured I was not so interested in the actual movement of IOGT, but rather their use a of a game as a tool for propaganda, so I continued my research and found articles about how the Soviet Union, under Stalin's power used socialist realism, a particular form of propaganda disguised as art that glorified the Soviet state and party, its workers, and depicted scenes from everyday life.

-Now I was getting excited, I learned a lot of historical facts which I either had forgotten or never learned, but my research did not end here, because again I found a new entry point, which has a lot of propaganda and power struggles, because I wanted my video game to have a more global view, a good topic to show propaganda from 'both' sides of the world: The Cold War.
-I focussed my research on the first part of the Cold War; on the NATO and Warsaw Pact, the Space Race and the Arms Race.

 <details>
 <summary>The Cold Race Concept</summary>